dnt0n/tp/docs/DeveloperGuide.md

 1. User requests to add a member by specifying details (name, matric number, phone, email, etc.).
 2. Treasura validates all input fields.
 3. Treasura adds the member to the active list.
-4. Treasura confirms the addition with a success message.

    Use case ends.